Overview of Participation in Accessibility Events

 Xperia™ Smartphone

 Each series of Xperia™ smartphones installed with the Android OS is equipped with accessibility functions to assist with vision, hearing, and operation, such as TalkBack* and improved operation screen visibility.
 Since 2021, the software team has played a leading role in improving certain applications by engaging in dialogue with employees with disabilities at Sony/Taiyo Corporation.
-With the addition of new accessibility functions created from this initiative, you can experience the operability of accessible Xperia smartphones at the venue.
-We will introduce new functions including Auto Framing and Sunlight Vision.
+Through these initiatives, we have been working to enhance usability with a strong focus on accessibility.
+As part of these efforts, we have incorporated new features such as Auto Framing and Sunlight Vision.

 Back to Exhibit list